ignasiarranz/ignasiarranz/README.md

 Hi, I’m @ignasiarranz
-- I’m interested in understanding how biological systems behave as they do and anticipate their global impacts through modelling techniques
+- I’m interested in understanding how biological systems behave and anticipate their response to global impacts through modelling techniques
-- I’m currently learning structural equation models, data processing and community ecology
 - I’m looking to collaborate on biodiversity assessment in any biological group and spatial scale
 - How to reach me ignasiarranz@gmail.com